- Home

 Year 7 |

 How do we tell stories and why?
-(Exploring fiction) How do poets tell stories? |
+(Narrative fiction: storytelling) How do poets tell stories? |

 Why are Shakespeare’s works universal?
-(Romeo and Juliet) What makes a story creepy and tense?
-(Gothic fiction) |
+(Romeo and Juliet) Exploring communication: Express yourself |

-Exploring Communication Can drama reflect real life? |
+What makes narratives creepy and tense?
+(Exploring graphic narratives: fear) Can drama reflect real life? |

 Year 8 |